People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 Competitors cited: Yes

-Action: Improve article intro and add clearer tracking table
+Action: improve article intro, add clearer tracking table, add examples.

 To track ChatGPT manually, run your prompt and check: